IBM-Bluemix-Docs/mass-data-migration/specs.md

             <td><p>Weight</p></td>
             <td>
               <p>Device is 54.5 lbs.<br/>With Travel SoftCase, it weights 59.5 lbs.</p>
               Device is equipped with wheels and handle for easy maneuvering.
-Device is accessible while it's in the Travel SoftCase.
+Device is accessible while it's in the Travel Soft Case.
               {:note}
             </td>
           </tr>